 Samsung Galaxy S11: design

 In 2019 Samsung went with a 5.8-inch display for the S10e, a 6.1-inch display for the S10, and a 6.4-inch screen for the S10 Plus.
 It seems likely that the three new Samsung Galaxy S11 handsets are going to follow that kind of template, though if anything the display sizes might get even bigger.
 The concept above from LetsGoDigital offers up some hints about what we might be looking at, with a curved screen and touch icons replacing physical on/off switches and volume control.

 And what of the hole-punch notch?
 It's not inconceivable that by the time February 2020 rolls around Samsung has worked out how to embed a camera underneath the screen, removing the need for a notch entirely.
 Either that or it might take the pop-up selfie camera approach, as we've seen on the OnePlus 7 Pro and other handsets.

 At this stage in the evolution of the Galaxy S series it's unlikely that Samsung is going to spring any surprises in the design department, though we hear the S11 has been given the codename Picasso.
 The Galaxy Note 10 launch didn't really give us any clues either, with that phone sticking to the expected Samsung template.

 Samsung Galaxy S11: specs and features

 It's in the specs and features departments that we have heard some Galaxy S11 rumours already – like the tidbit from China that Samsung processor chips will move to 5-nanometre technology in time for the launch of the S11.
 What does that mean?
 Faster speeds essentially, with less of a draw on battery life (the best chipsets of 2019 work from 7nm tech).

 When it comes to cameras, we know that Samsung is already producing 64MP sensors ready for upcoming flagships, which might help the S11 camera claw back some of the ground Samsung has lost to the likes of Huawei and Google in the camera department.
 Could we get yet another extra lens on the Galaxy S11 phones?
-It's possible, as is a 5x optical zoom, which might make it to the Galaxy Note 10 first.
+It's possible, as is a 5x optical zoom.